FDA Ordered to Release Factory Farming Data on Intense Confinement Hens Used by the Egg Industry

 That trial the Ninth Circuit Court of Appeals granted was held in 2018, and led to a decision requiring the FDA to disclose the total number of hen houses, the total number of floors per hen house, the total number of cage rows per hen house, and the total number of cage tiers per hen house.
 The FDA appealed that decision, and the Ninth Circuit Court of Appeals remanded the case yet again for reconsideration under a new Supreme Court precedent, leading to the decision announced today.
 During the remand, the FDA voluntarily disclosed the number of hen houses per facility.

 The public relies on transparency in order to expose illegal, cruel and dangerous practices on factory farms and slaughterhouses.
-Egg-laying hens are among the most intensively-farmed animals in the country, making it critically important that overcrowding information in the FDA’s Egg Safety Rule records not be suppressed.
+Hens used by the egg industry are among the most intensively-farmed animals in the country, making it critically important that overcrowding information in the FDA’s Egg Safety Rule records not be suppressed.

 Edie Falco narrates the Animal Legal Defense Fund film demanding transparency in factory farmingSeptember 14, 2021 Press Release